Ayyagari99/CodeQuest/README.md

 2)A riddle which will lead the participant to a location <br />
 At the location, a QR code is hidden which when scanned displays an Avengers-themed question.
 The answer to this question has to be entered in order to proceed to the next level<br />

-The team which solves maximum number of questions in minimum time is the clear winner.
-This game was successfully hosted for about 150 participants.
+The team which solves maximum number of questions in minimum time is the clear winner. <br /> This game was successfully hosted for about 150 participants.

  # In Action:
 ![Main_page](cd2.png)